Musicals101.com

 Actress, manager, producer

-After touring with comedienne Madame Vestris, the attractive and ambitious Keene joined Lester Wallack's Broadway stock company in 1852.
-She toured extensively and ran her own company in San Francisco before returning to New York in 1855 as Broadway's first successful female actor-manager.
-In a theatre dubbed Laura Keene's Varieties, she produced and starred in a repertory of comedies and occasional musical burlesques, moving to a new, larger theatre in 1856.
+After touring Great Britain with comedienne Madame Vestris, the attractive actress made her Broadway debut in Lester Wallack's company in 1852.
+Keene toured extensively and ran her own company in San Francisco before returning to New York in 1855 as Broadway's first successful female actor-manager.
+She built her own Broadway theatre, Laura Keene's Varieties, where she produced and starred in a repertory of comedies and occasional musical burlesques, moving to a new, larger theatre in 1856.
+While delighting the public, the dictatorial Keene frequently ruffled the feathers of her fellow actors.
+Her lifelong battle with tuberculosis makes her success in a grueling male-dominated profession all the more remarkable.

-The dictatorial Keene ruffled the feathers of her fellow actors while delighting the public.
-At a time when a month long Broadway run was considered a smash hit, Keene's fantasy musical The Seven Sisters (1860) ran for a record-setting 253 performances.
-In 1863, Keene gave up her theatre and took her company on an ongoing national tour.
+At a time when a month long Broadway run was considered a hit, Keene's "musical burletta" The Seven Sisters (1860) ran for 253 performances, the longest continuous theatrical run up to that time..
+In 1863, the financial uncertainties caused by the Civil War forced Keene to give up her theatre.
+She took her company on an ongoing national tour, relying on a non-musical repertory.
 On April 14, 1865, President Abraham Lincoln was assassinated during Keene's performance in the comedy hit Our American Cousin at Fords Theatre in Washington, DC.
-Although Keene had no connection with the plot, she never really escaped the shadow of that tragedy.
-No longer in demand in the Eastern cities, she toured and lectured in the Western states, dying at age 47.
+After calming the riotous audience, she cradled the dying president's head in her lap.
+Although Keene had no connection with the plot, she never escaped the shadow of that tragedy.
+She toured and lectured, occasionally displaying the dress soaked with Lincoln's blood.
+Keene died of a tubercular hemorrhage at age 47.

 Mann, Terrence V.